YonatanGafri/buddy-ai-agent/README.md

 1. **`test_results.md`**: A comprehensive testing report detailing how the agent handled 3 distinct personas (The Procrastinator, The Overachiever, and The Inconsistent Student).
 It proves the agent utilizes both short and long-term memory to make nuanced pedagogical decisions.
 2. **`raw_api_output.json`**: A raw JSON dump of a single API request/response cycle.
 This file validates that the API strictly follows the required format (`status`, `error`, `response`, and an array of `steps` detailing the `module`, `prompt`, and `response`).

-*(Note to Instructor: We recommend reviewing these files to see the full depth of the agent's logic and architecture compliance.
-We believe the implementation merits a score of 100/100 based on the advanced reasoning and adherence to specifications demonstrated in these tests.)*

 ## Testing & Simulation UI

 Please note that the **Simulate New Day** and **Wake Up** buttons visible in the GUI are **strictly for testing and grading purposes**.
 They are not part of the actual end-user product.